Angélica Vale: Teather

+TV Host

+Appeared in the Mexican TV morning show Hoy, Big Brother Mexico, and Juego de Voces.

 Radio career

 On October 15, 2019, Vale began hosting middays at Latin pop/reggaetón "Cali 93.9" KLLI in Los Angeles.
 On January 28, 2020, she moved to mornings and added a side-kick Jose Quintero, who from 2017 to 2020 served as jr. producer of the morning show at KLVE in Los Angeles.

 Singing career

 Like her mother, Vale is also a singer and has performed on the soundtrack for La fea más bella.
 She did several notable impersonations of another singer, Verónica Castro on La Parodia doing parodies of Castro's show, Mala noche... no!.
 Vale is also listed in that program's credits as a singer of its theme song.
 She has also done many impressions of singers Shakira, Thalía, and Laura León among others while she worked on Soñadoras and Amigas y rivales; she also used some of these once more in La Parodia.

 In 2007, after the finale of La Fea Más Bella, she sang one of the theme songs for the hit soap opera during an appearance on El Show de Cristina.
 During 2008, she made the music album Navidad con Amigos with Ricardo Montaner.